2dengine/love.scene/readme.md

 # Introduction
 love.scene is a two-dimensional scene graph library written for the [LÖVE](https://love2d.org) game framework.
 The scene graph is compatible with LÖVE 11.3, 11.4 and 11.5.
-To install the library, copy the "scene" folder to your game directory.
+To install the library, copy the "scene" folder to your game directory and use require like so:
-The scene graph can be included like so:
 ```lua
 love.scene = require("scene")
 ```

-The source code available on [GitHub](https://github.com/2dengine/love.scene) and the official documentation is on [2dengine.com](https://2dengine.com/doc/scene.html)
+The source code is available on [GitHub](https://github.com/2dengine/love.scene) and the official documentation is on [2dengine.com](https://2dengine.com/doc/scene.html)

 # Usage
 The scene graph is fairly minimal, relying on just four different objects.